Intro-Sci-Comp-UIowa/biol-4386-course-project-ValerieIngalls/NHANES_Tinnitus_Metals_Spring23/README.md

 ![An example histogram](Output/Figures/histo_example.png)

-As you can see from this example, the goal is to create a plot with multiple histogram distributions on the same axis.
-I will be making two figures with the same underlying design, the only difference being whether the figure is for copper or zinc.
-Due to  differences in normative serum levels of copper and zinc, it is likely impractical to measure both metals on the same figure.
-On the x-axis for each figure will be level of serum copper (or zinc), while the y-axis will be density (preferable to a count y-axis in  this case because our generalized sample size is in the millions).
+The goal is to create a plot with multiple distributions on the same axis.
+I will be making two figures with the same underlying design, the only difference being one figure will be copper and the other for zinc.
+Due to differences in normative serum levels of copper and zinc, it is impractical to measure both metals on the same figure.
+On the x-axis for each figure will be level of serum copper (or zinc), while the y-axis will be density (preferable to a count y-axis in this case because our weighted sample size is in the millions).
 One of the distributions will be for the no tinnitus control group, one distribution will be for individuals with chronic problematic tinnitus, while a third distribution will be for individuals  with other tinnitus phenotypes (either acute or unproblematic).
 I will also add a vertical line at the clinical cutoff value for deficiency in those metals.
-In this way, I will visualize the difference in zinc and/or copper in those with chronic problematic tinnitus compared to the control groups of those with no tinnitus and those with clinically non-significant tinnitus, while simultaneously showing the proportion of individuals in each population who have a deficiency in that metal.
+In this way, I will visualize the differences in zinc and/or copper in those with chronic problematic tinnitus compared to the control groups of those with no tinnitus and those with clinically non-significant tinnitus, while simultaneously showing the proportion of individuals in each population who have a deficiency in that metal.

+In the case where there are minimal differences between groups, we will also generate box plots for each metal in order to easily visualize that similarity.

 ## Materials and Methods